-You procrastinate because of emotions, not laziness or bad time-management.
-We procrastinate things that cause us some anxiety.
+You procrastinate because of emotions, not laziness or bad time management.
+We procrastinate on things that cause us some anxiety.
 Sometimes, it is hidden.
 You may procrastinate due to a fear of failure, deep dislike toward something, or a feeling of not being good enough.
 Work on those emotions and procrastination will vanish.
 Baby steps at a time.
 Practice self-forgiveness.
-Set reasonable expectations from yourself.
+Set reasonable expectations for yourself.
 And most importantly, learn to tolerate negative emotions.

 This question is perhaps the most popular psychology FAQ that has a very high number of poor answers.
 Here is a very well-studied scientific approach to procrastination that is corroborated by many, many researchers.
 All tips are evidence-based.